A radiant new memoir from artist and writer Patti Smith, author of the National Book Award winner Just Kids

 About

-A radiant new memoir from beloved artist and writer Patti Smith, author of the National Book Award winner Just Kids
+A radiant new memoir from artist and writer Patti Smith, author of the National Book Award winner Just Kids

-God whispers through a crease in the wallpaper, writes Patti Smith in this indelible account of her life as an artist.
-A post–World War II childhood unfolds in a condemned housing complex described in Dickensian detail: consumptive children, vanishing neighbors, an infested rat house, and a beguiling book of Irish fairy tales.
-We enter the child’s world of the imagination where Smith, the captain of her loyal and beloved sibling army, vanquishes bullies, communes with the king of tortoises, and searches for sacred silver pennies.
+“God whispers through a crease in the wallpaper,” writes Patti Smith in this moving account of her life.
+A post–World War II childhood unfolds in a condemned housing complex where we enter the child’s world of the imagination.
+Smith, the captain of her loyal and beloved sibling army, vanquishes bullies, communes with the king of tortoises, and searches for sacred silver pennies.

-The most intimate of Smith’s memoirs, Bread of Angels takes us through her teenage years when the first glimmers of art and romance take hold.
-Arthur Rimbaud and Bob Dylan emerge as creative heroes and role models as Smith starts to write poetry, then lyrics, merging both into the iconic recordings and songs such as Horses and Easter, “Dancing Barefoot” and “Because the Night.”
+The most intimate of Smith’s memoirs, Bread of Angels takes us through her teenage years where the first glimmers of art and romance take hold.
+Arthur Rimbaud and Bob Dylan emerge as creative role models as she begins to write poetry then lyrics, ultimately merging both into the songs of iconic recordings such as Horses, Wave, and Easter.

-She leaves it all behind to marry her one true love, Fred “Sonic” Smith, with whom she creates a life of devotion and adventure on a canal in St. Clair Shores, Michigan, with ancient willows and fulsome pear trees.
-She builds a room of her own, furnished with a pillow of Moroccan silk, a Persian cup, inkwell and fountain pen.
-The couple spend nights in their landlocked Chris-Craft studying nautical maps and charting new adventures as they start their family.
+She leaves it all behind to marry her one true love, Fred Sonic Smith, with whom she creates a life of devotion and adventure on a canal in St. Clair Shores, Michigan.
+Here, she invents a room of her own, a low table, a Persian cup, inkwell and pen, entering at dawn to write.
+The couple spend nights in their landlocked Chris-Craft studying nautical maps and charting new adventures as they start a family.

 Author